gist-pal/ec4219-software-engineering/README.md

 ```

 ### Testing
-If your installations were successful, the following commands should output appropriate results.
+If your installations were successful, you must get appropriate results by executing the following commands.
 ```
 $ chmod +x setup/test_ocaml.sh; ./setup/test_ocaml.sh
 $ python3 setup/ex.py